 For a map of the relevant lands, click here.

 Frequently Asked Questions

 Historically, many of the houses in the immediate neighborhood of the Institute, between Mercer Road and Springdale Avenue, have been too large to be affordable for Institute Faculty, and, as real estate prices escalated rapidly in Princeton over the past twenty-five years, many of those more appropriately scaled have become unaffordable.
 The absence of suitable local housing is far more acute now than it was thirty-five years ago, when 55 to 60 percent of the current Faculty lived in neighborhood houses.
-Of the twenty-seven current members of the Faculty, only eleven live in houses in the neighborhood.

 The Institute for Advanced Study exists as a strongly residential community of scholars, where Faculty and the visiting scholars who visit each year live on or very close to campus.
 Easy walking distance to the Institute’s academic campus is essential in sustaining the Institute’s existence as a true community of scholars.
 North of the Stony Brook, except on its western side, the Institute’s land is surrounded by developed neighborhoods.
 More than 75 percent of the Institute’s own land is protected from development by the Green Acres easement, covering 589 acres.
 Outside these protected acres, the planned site is the only one not intruding on the central axis of the academic campus that can accommodate the number of units needed.
 As for existing local housing stock, house prices in the Institute’s immediate neighborhood are well above the average price of a home in Princeton, and over time the increasing prices have made them less affordable for faculty.